 Hey Google, add tissues to the list because your commercial made me cry.

-We all know Google assistants are great for remembering your tasks for the week or that grocery list you always seem to forget.
+We all know Google Assistants are great for remembering your tasks for the week or that grocery list you always seem to forget.
 But, their ad this year really reminded us of the important things in life to remember.
 This opens the door for even better memory care in the future and being able to hold onto the memories that matter most.

-Not only did the commercial highlight the features of a Google home device, but it also showed how easily the technology can be used by anyone at any age.
+Not only did the commercial highlight the features of a Google Home device, but it also showed how easily the technology can be used by anyone at any age.
 I remember showing my grandparents how to use their emails, so something as simple as voice commands would have made keeping in touch with them so much easier.

 #PostyStore vs #PostyBar

 Bud Light created two commercials featuring the popular rapper/singer Post Malone, who is a loyal Bud Light drinker, for this year’s Super Bowl to promote their newly launched Bud Light Seltzer.
 They released the ads early on social media so fans could ultimately choose which commercial would air during the Super Bowl. #PostyStore won by just .4%.
-The well known brand wanted to make it clear to fans that you don’t have to choose between their two products, Bud Light and Bud Light Seltzer, you can have both.
+The well-known brand wanted to make it clear to fans that you don’t have to choose between their two products, Bud Light and Bud Light Seltzer, you can have both.

-Not only is Bud Light dipping their toes into the hard seltzer water they had a trendy celebrity introduce it.
+Not only is Bud Light dipping its toes into the hard seltzer water they had a trendy celebrity introduce it.
 The ad itself is hilarious, which is a huge appeal to consumers, and showcases the inner struggle of trying to decide over two items we want.
 I just wish in real life I was also “incredibly rich” and get both!

 Tom Brady.
 Somehow he still managed to show up at the Super Bowl.